5 Schedule Examples From Special Education Classes With Free Download

 Everything in setting up the schedule depends on knowing your students.
 I review the students’ IEPs and determine what curriculum we need to use.
-From that, I can then have some ideas about how long group activities should be, how many small group or individual instruction is needed, etc. In order to plan out what type of instruction each student needs, I use the Comprehensive Autism Planning System and you can read more about that HERE.
+I use the Teaching Implementation Plan (TIP) for that.
+From that, I can then have some ideas about how long group activities should be, how many small group or individual instruction is needed, etc.

 Essentially when I set up a schedule I use a grid that has the day broken down into regular increments–usually 15 minutes (the freebie has blank times and 15 minute times set up for you).
 I put the students’ names across the top and the times down the left hand side, like the pictures below.
-I follow 5 basic steps when I do a schedule.
-You can read about the steps HERE.
+Then, I follow these 5 basic steps when I do a schedule.

 I start with the things I can’t change, like specials times for each student (assuming they are different grades).
 Then I schedule the student whose engagement and behavior would be most affected by the order of the schedule (that one that needs a work-break-work-break) type of schedule.
 Then I schedule the students who can be more flexible.